Affine Frobenius Brauer Categories: Basis Conjecture

 \

-We conclude the paper by outlining a potential method to prove Conjecture \ref{con:basisConjecture}.
-It is straightforward to show that $\D^{\bullet\circ}(r, s)$ spans $\Hom_{\AB^\sigma(A, -^\star)}(\go^{\otimes r}, \go^{\otimes s})$, so it suffices to show linear independence.
-The key idea is to embed $\AB^\sigma(A, -^\star)$ into the additive envelope of a localized version of the oriented Frobenius Brauer category $\AOB(A)$ mentioned in the introduction, and use the basis result for $\AOB(A)$ (namely the $k = 0$ case of \cite[Thm.~7.2]{Brundan_2021}) to show that the image of $\D^{\bullet\circ}(r, s)$ is linearly independent.
-A similar method was used to prove \cite[Thm.~9.6]{diagrammaticsRealSupergroups}, which gives hom-space bases for the non-affine categories $\B^\sigma(A, -^\star)$, and \cite[Thm.~5.1]{nilBrauer}, which does the same for the nil-Brauer category $\mathcal{NB}_t$.
+We conclude by outlining a potential method to prove Conjecture \ref{con:basisConjecture}.
+First, arguments analogous to those for previously-studied categories yield that $\D^{\bullet\circ}(r, s)$ spans $\Hom_{\AB(A, -^\star)}(\go^{\otimes r}, \go^{\otimes s})$.
+(The arguments for $\AB$ and $\B(A, -^\star)$ can be found in the proofs of \cite[Prop~3.7(a)]{ruiSong2018affine} and \cite[Thm.~9.6]{diagrammaticsRealSupergroups}, respectively.)
+Briefly, the relations \eqref{rel:dotCrossingSlide}, \eqref{rel:dotCapSlide}, \eqref{rel:dotTokenCommuting}, and \eqref{rel:mirroredDotSlide} can be used to move all affine dots to the ends of strings.
+One can then use the basis theorem for the non-affine category $\B(A, -^\star)$, \cite[Thm.~9.6]{diagrammaticsRealSupergroups}, to manipulate the dot-free parts of diagrams.
+Finally, \eqref{eq:dotBubbleRewriting} can be used in the manner described above to replace all bubbles with admissible ones, yielding a linear combination of diagrams from $\D^{\bullet\circ}(r, s)$.
+Showing linear independence is more complicated.
+The key idea is to embed $\AB(A, -^\star)$ into the additive envelope of a localized version of the oriented Frobenius Brauer category $\AOB(A)$ mentioned in the introduction, and then use the basis result for $\AOB(A)$ (namely the central charge $k = 0$ case of \cite[Thm.~7.2]{Brundan_2021}) to show that the image of $\D^{\bullet\circ}(r, s)$ is linearly independent.
+A similar method was used to prove \cite[Thm.~9.6]{diagrammaticsRealSupergroups}, which gives homomorphism space bases for the non-affine categories $\B(A, -^\star)$, and \cite[Thm.~5.1]{nilBrauer}, which does the same for the nil-Brauer category $\mathcal{NB}_t$.
 In turn, these proofs employ arguments similar to those used to prove \cite[Thm.~5.12]{Brundan_2021} and \cite[Thm.~5.4]{degenerateHeisenberg}, respectively; these latter two theorems establish the existence of functors from a Heisenberg category into the additive envelope of a localized symmetric product of two Heisenberg categories.

-The author of the current paper has begun investigating the $A = \kk$ case of this proof technique; the basis theorem is already known in this case, but the proof of \cite[Thm.~B]{ruiSong2018affine} does not seem like it can be easily generalized to other choices of $A$.
+The author of the current paper has begun investigating the $A = \kk$ case of this proof technique.
+As noted above, the basis theorem is already known in this case, but the proof of \cite[Thm.~B]{ruiSong2018affine} does not seem like it can be easily generalized to other choices of $A$.
 The following definitions are for the case $A = \kk$.
-We assume the reader is already familiar with the definition of $\AOB$, which can be found in \cite[Def.~1.2]{ruiSong2018affine}, or presented slightly differently in \cite[Def.~4.3]{mcsween2021affine} (with $A = \kk$).
+We assume the reader is already familiar with the definition of the affine oriented Brauer category $\AOB$, which can be found in \cite[Def.~1.2]{ruiSong2018affine}, or presented slightly differently in \cite[Def.~4.3]{mcsween2021affine} (with $A = \kk$).

 \begin{defin} We define the following morphisms in $\AOB$:

 Let $\L$ denote the category obtained from $\AOB$ by localizing at $ $, $ $, $ $, and $ $.
 That is, we adjoin two-sided inverses for these morphisms, which we denote $ $, $ $, $ $, and $ $, respectively.
 These morphisms are called \emph{affine teleporters}.
 This definition immediately implies e.g.\ $ \ =\